BOCOVO/tutobox-site/docs/exemples/tutoriels.md

         data-tuto="front-end"
         data-step="2"
         data-step-title="Vue"
-        data-step-des="Express is a node js web application framework that provides broad features for building web and mobile applications.
-It is used to build a ..." class="bg-purple-600 px-10 py-8 rounded-lg text-white text-3xl"
+        data-step-des="Vue is a progressive framework for building user interfaces.
+It is designed from the ground up to be incrementally adoptable, ..." class="bg-purple-600 px-10 py-8 rounded-lg text-white text-3xl"
       >
         Vue.js